Online Instructor Certification

 - Advanced: covers research in online teaching and learning, research about the brain and memory, advanced strategies to promote learner engagement, creating engaging presentations, personalized learning paths, and future trends in online learning.

-The courses are discussion-based, and will move through three progressive levels: beginning, intermediate, and advanced online teaching.
 Once you complete the initial course you can expect to be:

 - excited about being an online educator